Media psychology: Media psychology and technology

+The media psychology leads to the shift of the general focus from the center of inquiry in the given media-centric to the basic human-centric, leading to the enhancement of communication in the whole sector of media psychology.
+The use of marketing and public relations has made tremendous help in the whole media psychology analysis whereby customer research and media psychology have given different goals that do not go hand in hand with the other marketing and public relations sectors.
+The use of technology has enabled the improvement of global connection, limiting traditional activities and advancing the media sector.
+The media advancement led to the more beneficial platform, which was possible to pass judgment, produce, and distribute analysis to the required platforms.

-Major contributors
+Major Contributors

 Major contributors to media psychology include Marshall McLuhan, Dolf Zillmann, Katz, Blumler and Gurevitch, David Giles, and Bernard Luskin.
 Marshall McLuhan is a Canadian communication philosopher who was active from the 1930s to the 1970s in the realm of Media Analysis and Technology.
 He was appointed by the President of the University of Toronto in 1963 to create a new Centre for Culture and Technology to study the psychological and social consequences of technologies and media.
 McLuhan's famous statement pertaining to media psychology was, "The medium is the message".
-McLuhan's famous statement was suggestive towards the notion that media is inherently dangerous.
+McLuhan's famous statement was suggestive towards the notion that media are inherently dangerous.
 McLuhan's theory on media called "technological determinism" would pave the way for other people to study media.

 Dolf Zillmann advanced the two-factor model of emotion.
 The two-factor of emotion proposed that emotion involves both psychological and cognitive components.
 Zillmann advanced the theory of "Excitation transfer" by establishing the explanation for the effects of violent media.
 Zillmann's theory proposed the notion that viewer's are physiologically aroused when they watch aggressive scenes.
 After watching an aggressive scene, an individual will become aggressive due to the arousal from the scene.

 In 1974 Katz, Blumler, and Gurevitch used the uses and gratifications theory to explain media psychology.
 Katz, Blumler, and Gurevitch discovered five components of the theory; (1) the media competes with sources of satisfaction, (2) goals of mass media can be discovered through data and research, (3) media lies within the audience, (4) an audience is conceived as active, and (5) judgment of mass media should not be expressed until the audience has time to process the media and its content on their own.
 Katz, Blumler, and Gurevitch found out that audience gratification from the media are rooted in three things, the content of the media, the exposure to it, and the social context that represents different media exposure.
 However, most of all it comes from the desire to kill time in a way that is worthwhile.
 They also discovered that different forms of media satisfy in different ways; it fulfills different needs.
 For example, certain forms of media are used as an escape, like movies at the cinema, but the news channel may be not.